-You've setup the channel apps onboarding foundations.
-You want the shops to meet specific requirements before merchants can publish products to the marketplace.
+You have a basic channel app that you created.
+You want shops to meet specific requirements before merchants can sell products on your marketplace.
 You also want to provide merchants with feedback for how they can meet your marketplace requirements and start selling.

 In this tutorial, you'll add the following requirement checks to your channel app: